I kicked it off on the first weekend of September and it has grown rapidly ever since.

 It would also help contribute to my website’s content by providing information about various hiking tracks all over the state.

-However, what I love most about my hiking MeetUp group, and I imagine it would be similar to other groups, is the people I’ve met.
+However, what I love most about my hiking group in Melbourne, and I imagine it would be similar to other groups, is the people I’ve met.

 I’m a big believer that everyone has a story to tell about why or how they stumbled across hiking and camping.